Robust deep learning-based semantic organ segmentation in hyperspectral images: Experiments and results

 \paragraph{Visual segmentation quality assessment} Example predictions for the five spatial models on the \ac{hsi} data are shown in \autoref{fig:image_examples}.
 Based on the image \ac{dsc} averaged over all five models, the images corresponding to the \SI{5}{\%} quantile, \SI{50}{\%} quantile and \SI{95}{\%} quantile were selected, representing examples for overall bad, intermediate and good segmentation performances, respectively.
 For pixel-based segmentation predictions, boundaries are more incomplete and scattered than for the other models.
 In some of the patch-based segmentation examples, sharp vertical and horizontal edges are visible where adjacent patches connect, whereas, for the superpixel-based segmentation, edges appear wiggly due to misclassified superpixels in the proximity of organ boundaries.

 \paragraph{Required amount of training data} A potential benefit when using input data of smaller spatial granularity is that more training samples are available, e.g. one image corresponds to \num{307200} training samples in the case of pixel-based segmentation, but only to a single training sample in the case of image-based segmentation (\autoref{tab:training_procedure}). \autoref{fig:dataset_size_dsc} shows the development of the \ac{dsc} over the number of training pigs for the different models.
-Independently from the number of pigs in the training data set, the image-based segmentation model outperforms all other models.
-Results for \ac{asd} and \ac{nsd} show the same development and can be found in \autoref{fig:dataset_size_asd} and \autoref{fig:dataset_size_nsd}, respectively.
+Results for \ac{asd} and \ac{nsd} can be found in \autoref{fig:dataset_size_asd} and \autoref{fig:dataset_size_nsd}, respectively.
+For all studied numbers of training pigs, the performance of image-based segmentation on \ac{hsi} is comparable or better than the performance of other models.

 [3]{\Acf*{#1} performance on the test set as a function of the number of individuals $n$ in the training set for different models.
 The solid line represents the average performance and the shaded area 0.5 standard deviations across 5 runs with a different random selection of individuals in the training set.
 Only results for the \acf*{hsi} modality are shown.
 Results for the \acf*{#2} and \acf*{#3} are shown in \autoref{fig:dataset_size_#2} and \autoref{fig:dataset_size_#3}, respectively.}